4paradigm/OpenMLDB/docs/en/install_deploy.md

 ## Deploy Cluster Version

-OpenMLDB cluster version needs to deploy zookeeper, nameserver, tablet and other modules.
-Among them, zookeeper is used for service discovery and saving metadata information.
-The nameserver is used to manage the tablet, achieve high availability and failover.
+OpenMLDB cluster version needs to deploy Zookeeper, Nameserver, Tablet and other modules.
+Among them, Zookeeper is used for service discovery and saving metadata information.
+The Nameserver is used to manage the tablet, achieve high availability and failover.
 Tablets are used to store data and synchronize data between master and slave.
 APIServer is optional.
-If you want to interact with OpenMLDB in http, you need to deploy this module
+If you want to interact with OpenMLDB in http, you need to deploy this module.

 **Notice:** It is best to deploy different components in different directories for easy upgrades individually.
-If multiple tablets are deployed on the same machine, they also need to be deployed in different directories
+If multiple tablets are deployed on the same machine, they also need to be deployed in different directories.

-### Deploy zookeeper
+### Deploy Zookeeper

 It is recommended to deploy version 3.4.14.
-If there is an available zookeeper cluster, you can skip this step
+If there is an available zookeeper cluster, you can skip this step.

 #### 1. Download the zookeeper installation package